 Acute Recumbent Hypotension

-- Cardiovascular: Acute myocardial infarction, pulmonary embolism, dissecting aneurysm, ventricular tachycardia, cardiac rupture.
+A sudden fall in the blood pressure may be due to cardiovascular reasons such as acute myocardial infarction, pulmonary embolism, dissecting aneurysm, ventricular tachycardia, cardiac rupture.

 A number of healthy subjects have a systolic BP of 80-100 mm which is compatible with long life expectancy.
 Only some patients complain of weakness, lethargy, easy fatiguability, dizziness and fainting on assuming erect posture or standing inactive for long periods.